-:display-time
+:display-time Option

 Summary: This tells CLIM when the pane's display function should be run.
-If it is :command-loop, CLIM erases the pane's contents and runs the display function after each time a frame command is executed.
-If it is t, the pane is displayed once but not again until pane-needs-redisplay is called on the pane.
+If it is :command-loop, CLIM erases the displayed once but not again until pane-needs-redisplay is called on the pane.
 If it is nil, CLIM waits until it is explicitly requested, either via pane-needs-redisplay or redisplay-frame-pane.
 The default value varies according to the pane type.